 We remain open and are serving the homeless and low income citizens of Washington while maintaining strict protocols to protect folks from Covid-19 and other illnesses, such as the standard flu.
 We continue to provide overnight shelter, meals, groceries for families and a variety of other services.

 Please keep us in your prayers and ask the Lord to help us do the great work He has given us to do while protecting us from this virus.

 If you would like to contribute to our efforts, please make a tax-deductible cash contribution at MissionDC.org.

-Drop-Off DetailsIf you would like to donate helpful supplies such as hand sanitizer, isopropyl alcohol, Clorox wipes, Lysol, boxes of tissues, or N95 masks, please drop off at the Family Ministry Center.
+Drop-Off DetailsIf you would like to donate helpful supplies such as hand sanitizer, isopropyl alcohol, Clorox wipes, Lysol, boxes of tissues, or N95 masks, please drop off at the Comprehensive Family Resource Center.

 We are being diligent, but also remaining calm through this situation.
 We have full faith and hope in God for the outcome of this situation.
 Romans 12:12- Rejoice in hope, be patient in tribulation, be constant in prayer.

 Thank you for helping to keep our neighbors experiencing homelessness healthy and enabling us to continue serving them at this time.